adamelliotfields/gradio-diffusion/usage.md

 #### Clip Skip

 When enabled, the last CLIP layer is skipped.
-This _can_ improve image quality with anime models.
+This can sometimes improve image quality with anime models.

 #### Tiny VAE